Laboot: Origin of the problem

 Article 26(1) of The Universal Declaration of Human Rights states that, “every one has the right of education”.
 The schools that the Ogiek children were attending at Laboot, Kipkama, Toboo at Chepkitale were left to rot by the Sabaot leadership.
 When the war started the Pok Children went to cheptais where there are schools while the Ogiek children had no school to attend at Chepkitale.

 The community had made request to the government to have schools in Chepkitale, but all has been vain.
 UNICEF, CDF officials, a schools inspector and several potential donor/supporters wanted and are willing to assist.
-Materials for construction of temporary classrooms were even been brought to the district.
+Materials for construction of temporary classrooms were even brought to the district.
 However, administration officials on the advice of former MP Mr Serut and the current MP have continually barred these operations.
 The community had proposed and continue to reiterate the proposal that temporary schools be erected in Tomoi, Kapchepkedta, Laboot and Toboo.